meatyite/AsciiArtLetters/README.md

 Download and unzip the zip file from this github page <br />
 add an external dll reference in your IDE <br />
 ### Test the library
-make a Console project named testasciilib and type in the following <br />
+make a Console project named "testasciilib" (without quotation marks) and type in the following <br />
 ```
 using System;
 using AsciiArtLetters;